Communication situations are any kind of situation in which communication takes place.

 Onboarding meetings usually involve a series of events that help the new hire understand:

-• what are the team’s workflows they too should follow and implement.
+• What are the team’s workflows they too should follow and implement.

 Such meetings may include 1-on-1 meetings with HR specialists, direct superiors, and work buddies, but also introductory meetings with key colleagues, and subsequent check-in meetings with the HR specialist and work buddy.

-On the first day for a new customer support specialist, the HR specialist in charge of him shows him around the office.
+Example: On the first day for a new customer support specialist, the HR specialist in charge of him shows him around the office.

 She then takes him to her office where he fills out an onboarding form, she explains the key company policies, and they fill out his company profiles with his basic information together.